Display Bilingual:

 [English]

-I feel dizzy, worse every day
+I feel dizzy, getting worse every day

-I no longer know things I knew by heart
+I've forgotten things I knew by heart

-My pulse has risen almost to a thousand
+My pulse has risen to almost a thousand

 I'm crazy, completely senile

-My chest burning, my mouth dry, I don't know
+My chest burning, my mouth dry, I don't know what to do

 Oh heart